ieeefiu/ieeefiu.github.io/misc/shoppinglist.md

 - Helping Hands
 - Flux

 For the workshop, we will provide the solder and components so don't worry about bringing those.
-If you have anything you'd like to add to the optional portion of this list, message me (@wpo) on slack and I'll add it.
+If you have anything you'd like to add to this list, message me (@wpo) on slack and I'll add it.

 Soldering iron
 --------------